vikramsg/vikramsg.github.io/_posts/2023-05-19-blog_pandas_groupby_with_numpy.md

 ---
 layout: single
 title:  "Using NumPy to replace Pandas GroupBy-Apply pattern for performance"
-date:   2023-05-19
+date:   2023-05-18
 ---

-At my dayjob we are starting to use PyPpark a lot.
+At my dayjob we are starting to use PySpark a lot.
-The DataFrame API is great however there are times when it is not sufficient because it does not cover every single piece of functionality we may want.
+The DataFrame API is great, however there are times when it is not sufficient because it does not cover every single piece of functionality we may want.
 This is where the [Pandas UDF](https://spark.apache.org/docs/3.1.2/api/python/user_guide/arrow_pandas.html) functionality comes in.
 The nice thing about the Pandas UDF functionality is that it uses Arrow for data transfer between Spark and Pandas which minimizes serialization-deserialization costs.
-I have a slight preference for Pandas Function API over Pandas UDF but let's now get to the meat of the post which is about speeding up the Pandas GroupBy-Apply pattern by using NumPy instead.
+I have a slight preference for Pandas Function API over Pandas UDF but now let's get to the meat of the post which is about speeding up the Pandas GroupBy-Apply pattern by using NumPy instead.

 ## Setup data